REQUIRED MATERIALS

 GET THE PATTERN

-- in digital version (PDF to be printed at actual size and assembled).
+- digital version (PDF to print at actual size and assemble).

-- in digital format with a permanent commercial license.
+- digital version with a permanent commercial license.

-- in paper version (poster B1 which you will receive at home).
+- paper version (B1 poster that you will receive at home).

 1. Cut out the pattern pieces